- How’s your ideal file sander be like?

 Milwaukee 6101 1/2×18, 5.5 amp, file belt sander

-- This Milwaukee band file has a powerful 5.5-amp motor.
+- This Milwaukee band file runs on a powerful 5.5-amp motor.

 - Equally capable at grinding, deburring, and sanding.

-- The Milwaukee band file has an 18-inch contact arm that allows you to reach into tight areas.
+- The Milwaukee band file boasts an 18-inch contact arm that lets you you reach into tight areas.

 - Belts tend to wear away quickly.